 You may be offered or you may request earplugs to reduce the noise of the MRI scanner, which produces loud thumping and humming noises during imaging.
 Children will be given appropriately sized earplugs or headphones during the exam.
 MRI scanners are air-conditioned and well-lit.
 Some scanners have music to help you pass the time.

-When the contrast material is injected, it is normal to feel coolness and a flushing sensation for a minute or two.
+If you have an exam that requires an injection of intravenous contrast material, it is normal to feel coolness and a flushing sensation for a minute or two following the injection.
 The intravenous needle may cause you some discomfort when it is inserted and once it is removed, you may experience some bruising.
 There is also a very small chance of irritation of your skin at the site of the IV tube insertion.

 If you have not been sedated, no recovery period is necessary.
 You may resume your usual activities and normal diet immediately after the exam.
 A few patients experience side effects from the contrast material, including nausea and local pain.
 Very rarely, patients are allergic to the contrast material and experience hives, itchy eyes or other reactions.
 If you experience allergic symptoms, a radiologist or other physician will be available for immediate assistance.

 There is no recovery time from an MRI scan, unless you need sedation.
 After the scan, you can resume your normal diet, activity and medications.